Difference Between Gophers, Moles, and Voles

 Mole in Hole

-A mole is slighly larger than a vole, measuring between 4 to 11 inches in length.
+A mole is slightly larger than a vole, measuring 4 and 11 inches long.
 The color of their fur is between a black, brown, and gray variation.

 It is less common to see a mole above ground.
-Due to their small eyes, they are not able to withstand much sunlight.
-When compared to a vole or gopher, moles have eyes and ears that are not easily seen.
-Moles also have smaller tails than gophers and vole.
+Due to their small eyes, they cannot withstand much sunlight.
+Compared to a vole or gopher, moles have eyes and ears that are not easily seen.
+Moles also have smaller tails than gophers and voles.

-Their long hairless snouts and large claws help them to hunt insects underground.
-As a result of their underground activity, the roots of plants become damaged and cause the flowers or turf to die.
+Their long hairless snouts and large claws help them hunt insects underground.
+As a result of their underground activity, the roots of plants become damaged, causing the flowers or turf to die.

 Identifying a Vole